mingboiz/grabazure-eta-prediction/README.md

 Natalie Lam, Benedict Tay, Yang Ming

 ## Steps

+### Make use of notebook 'prediction.ipynb' in the repository to make predictions using the endpoint

   1. Input data should be a list of JSON objects, each JSON object should have these specified attributes as the example shown below:

 ```dotnetcli